 The American Folklife Center was created in 1976 by Congress to "preserve and present" the heritage of American folklife through programs of research, documentation, archival preservation, reference service, live performance, exhibition, publication, and training.
 The Folklife Center includes the Archive of Folk Culture, which is now one of the largest collections of ethnographic material from the United States and around the world.
 With a growing number of finding aids in print and online, lesson plans, classroom resources, and online collections, the Folklife Center is an important resource for teachers, scholars, and students across the country.
 Each year, the Center makes modest financial awards to scholars interested in working with ethnographic collection materials at the Library of Congress and for those individuals conducting fieldwork on topics related to the aims and scope of folklife research.
-The Veterans History Project, a multi-year effort to collect and archive the personal recollections of U.S. wartime veterans and homefront civilians, was launched by the Folklife Center in 2000.
+The Veterans History Project, a multi-year effort to collect and archive the personal recollections of U.S. wartime veterans and home front civilians, was launched by the Folklife Center in 2000.
 The project represents the largest collection of its kind and is an important resource for participants, researchers, students of history and writers.

 Organized and sponsored by the Library of Congress, the National Book Festival brings award-winning and nationally known authors, illustrators and poets to the National Mall each year to promote and celebrate reading.
-Hosted by First Lady Laura Bush, the 2005 book festival drew record crowds of more than 100,000 to the event, and provided an important national spotlight on the importance of literature and culture in our nation's intellectual life.
+Approximately 100,000 people gathered on the National Mall to celebrate the 2006 Festival.
+The Festival provides a vital national spotlight on the importance of literature and culture in our Nation's intellectual life.